haileytapia/portfolio/SlopeChartDomo.md

 ## Customize slope charts

-You can customize the appearance of a circular sankey chart in several ways using the **Chart Properties** tool.
-For more information, see our [Chart Properties](https://domo-support.domo.com/s/article/360042925374?language=en_US) article.
+You can customize the appearance of a slope chart using the **Chart Properties** tool.
+For more information, see [Chart Properties](https://domo-support.domo.com/s/article/360042925374?language=en_US).

-Some unique properties of slope charts are shown in the following table:
+The following table shows the unique properties of slope charts:

 | Property | Description | Example |
 | --- | --- | --- |